triggerdotdev/api-icons/readme.md

-# API Icons
+# Company Icons

-Easily render API icons in your React app.
-Either directly use an icon by importing it from the `@trigger.dev/api-icons` package or use the `ApiIcon` component to render any icon by name.
+Easily render Company icons in your React app.
+Either directly use an icon by importing it from the `@trigger.dev/companyicons` package or use the `CompanyIcon` component to render any icon by name.

-This library was created for use in [Trigger.dev](https://trigger.dev) to render API icons.
+This library was created for use in [Trigger.dev](https://trigger.dev) to render Company icons.

 Please note that the copyright and trademarks of all icons belong to their respective companies.
 Please use them responsibly and ensure you follow the terms of use of each company.
 We're not responsible for any misuse.
 You're on your own kids.